cmu-sei/pharos-demangle/README.md

 make install
 ```

+## JSON output

+There are currently two JSON formats emitted by the command-line
+tool.
+Raw and minimal.

+The minmal format is only really useful for functions and methods, and
+outputs the full type names for the argument and return value of these
+functions.
+For other symbol types, it will duplicate the raw format.

+The raw format was originally written to help debug the demangler.
+It
+is a direct JSON representation of the C++ structure that represents
+the demangled name.

+A user-friendly non-minimal JSON output schema has been worked on, but
+has not been completed.
+(This is what `--json` without qualifiers is
+reserved for as a command-line argument.)
+Figuring out a happy medium
+between the raw format and the minimal format is harder than one might
+think.

 ## Known deficiencies

 - C++/CLI symbols are very poorly supported due to both lack of
   references and lack of a reasonable test corpus

+## undname differences

+When comparing output to *undname.exe*, the pharos demangler differs
+in some important places:

+- Spacing may be different.
+- *undname.exe* sometimes omits `const` in places where that `const` is
+  definitely encoded in the symbol.
+We've been able to determine that
+  constant pointers have the const elided when used as a return value.
+  Other circumstances exists, though, that we have not been able to
+  figure out.
+- In most places *undname.exe* outputs anonymous namespaces as
+  `` `anonymous namespace'``, but sometimes it fails and will output the
+  literal string in the mangled name representing the namespace, such
+  as ``A0xcfd685c9``.
+- There are some mangled names that *undname.exe* just fails
+  completely on that the Pharos demangler either succeeds on or "does
+  better."
+Any undname result with a `?` or a `@` in it is considered
+  a failed result.

 ## State of the code